Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Introduction

 \subsection{Heavy-duty Hydraulic Manipulators}

-\IEEEPARstart{B}{ecause} of their higher robustness and remarkably larger payload-to-weight ratio (PWR), heavy-duty hydraulic manipulators (HHMs) have been widely utilized in various fields, including construction, forestry, and agriculture.
-For example, the commercial manipulator shown in Fig. \ref{Fig Hiab objects} has a lifting capacity of 600 kg at 5 meters reach, with a total weight of 445 kg (PWR almost 1:1), whereas the ABB robot \cite{ABB8700} has a lifting capacity of 550 kg at 4.2 meters with the robot weight of 4,600 kg (PWR of 1:8).
-Such structural rigidity of the electrical manipulators is important to achieve higher accuracy in the manufacturing industry, while in the field robotic applications, lightweight HHMs are particularly suited for installation on mobile machines, addressing the critical requirement for traversability.
-Consequently, it has become crucial to design a high-precision controller for HHMs that preserves their superior traversability feature while attaining the precision of electrical manipulators.
-The current vast amount of industrial investments with increased academic interests will revolutionize the HHM industry \cite{Sandvik, USExcavator, saidi2016robotics,mattila2017survey}.
+\IEEEPARstart{B}{ecause} of their higher robustness and remarkably larger payload-to-weight ratio (PWR) \cite{chen2023accurate}, heavy-duty hydraulic manipulators (HHMs) have been widely utilized in various fields, including construction, forestry, and agriculture.
+For example, the commercial manipulator shown in Fig. \ref{Fig Hiab objects} has a lifting capacity of 600 kg at 5 meters reach, with a total weight of 445 kg (PWR almost 1:1).
+In contrast, the ABB robot \cite{ABB8700} has a lifting capacity of 550 kg at 4.2 meters with the robot weight of 4,600 kg (PWR of 1:8).
+Such structural rigidity of the electrical manipulators is important to achieve higher accuracy in the manufacturing industry.
+However, in the field robotic applications, lightweight HHMs are particularly suited for installation on mobile machines, addressing the critical requirement for traversability. {One prominent application of HHMs is in the mining industry, where their exceptional power is crucial for heavy-duty operations in challenging environments such as rock drilling \cite{Sandvik}.
+Additionally, HHMs have offshore applications, where they are used for heavy-object manipulation in complex conditions.
+Consequently, it has become crucial to design a controller for HHMs that preserves robustness and precision in various industrial applications.} The current vast amount of industrial investments with increased academic interests will revolutionize the HHMs industry \cite{li2024energy,truong2023backstepping, Sandvik, USExcavator, saidi2016robotics,mattila2017survey}.